 Aperture priority mode will set a correct shutter speed for you and will let you choose an aperture.
 This is often more desirable as you can directly control your depth of field.
 Yashica Electro 35 is an example of such a camera.

 Some cameras will let you choose either of the above or let you shoot fully manual.
 Cameras that offer this way of shooting often stay fully functional, even when the battery runs out.

 Yet other cameras come with integrated, uncoupled light meters (see illustration under “Photography 101: ISO & exposure” heading, above).
 They will not automatically adjust any of the camera functions for you but will give a number that you can dial in by hand.
 These types of meters are hard to come by in a good, functional condition.
 They require no batteries to function.

 Shooting with an external light meter is similar to having a camera with an uncoupled light meter.
 But you will have to hold one more device in your hand.

-☝︎Further viewing: “How well do smartphone light meter apps work?” — StackExchange.
+☝︎Further reading: “How well do smartphone light meter apps work?” — StackExchange.

 Making photographs: developing your film.